PHLEBOTOMY TECHNICIAN TRAINING

-Employment is projected to grow 25 % from 2012 to 2022, much faster than the average for all occupations.
+Employment is projected to grow 23 % from 2018-2028, much faster than the average for all occupations.
 Hospitals, diagnostic laboratories, blood donor centers, and other locations will need phlebotomists to perform blood work.
-According to the U.S. Bureau of Labor Statistics, five states in May 2012 with the highest phlebotomist employment levels included California, Texas, Florida, Pennsylvania and Ohio.
-Average wages for these states ranged from $27,310-$38,430.** (http://www.bls.gov/ooh/healthcare/phlebotomists.htm#tab-6)
+Average median wage for phlebolomists was $35,510 in May 2019. (http://www.bls.gov)

 What Education Do I Need?

 Upon completion of the Phlebotomy Technician training at Lenape, you will be ready for an entry-level Phlebotomist position, as your newly-acquired skills prepare you to work in various settings such as hospitals, clinics, nursing homes and other similar healthcare facilities.
 The major benefits of attending the Phlebotomy Techinician Certificate program through Lenape Tech’s Adult and Continuing Education are:

 • Program can be completed in just a few months